 When you first learn English, this may seem impossible – in the beginning stages, you may be stuck talking about simple things like the weather and your favorite color.
 But with every word they speak, listen; you have a living example of the pronunciation of English words.

-Native speakers are much better than any dictionary when it comes to pronunciation.
+Native speakers are much better than any dictionary when it comes to pronunciation, especially commonly mispronounced words.

-If you know a native speaker, ask them to help you out.
+If you know a native speaker, ask them to help you out as a language exchange partner.
 Explain that you want to practice speaking English and need a partner to talk with.
 More than likely, they will be willing to talk with you or listen while you talk and give you feedback.

-The only cautious word that needs to be thrown out is that different countries and regions have different slang for things that may be considered offensive when said elsewhere.
+You also need to remember in learning a foreign language is that different countries and regions have different slang for things that may be considered offensive when said elsewhere.
 So be careful.

 To better your speaking skills, you must practice your English language skills repeatedly and continuously.
 This can become quite boring, and when you’re bored, you lose interest.